 It is important to "assess whether there will be adverse effects on the integrity of the site as defined by the conservation objectives and status of the site" (European Communities, 2002).
-For those licence applications where an impact is predicted, the effects of disturbance and displacement is be considered to be lasting, in so far as the effects are not small scale (likely to occur over 33.5% of the SPA intertidal area) and would not recover for the duration of the licenced period (10 years).
+For those new and pending licence applications where an impact is predicted, the effects of disturbance and displacement is considered to be lasting, in so far as the effects are not small scale (likely to occur over 9% of the SPA intertidal area) and would not recover for the duration of the licenced period (10 years).

-On the basis of the evidence presented above for those licence applications where an impact is predicted, an adverse effect cannot be excluded because the consenting of the licence applications will:
+On the basis of the evidence presented above for those new and pending licence applications where an impact is predicted, an adverse effect cannot be excluded because the consenting of the licence applications will: